Empirical formula for iron oxide

 - butane gas lighter.

-If the battery is flat and will not ignite the steel then a propane gas lighter can be used.
+If the battery is flat and will not ignite the steel then a butane gas lighter can be used.
 In fact, a propane gas lighter is more efficient in burning the entire steel sample.
+Ideally you should protect the scale by placing the steel wool in an evaporating dish before igniting.

 Step 1 Weigh approximately 1.500 grams of steel wool.